IsaacSchemm/Crowmask/README.md

 Weasyl user who created the API key.
 This user account can be followed by users on Mastodon, Pixelfed, and microblog.pub, among others.

 Submissions (retrieved from the Weasyl API) are mapped to `Note` objects.
+A future version of Crowmask will add specialized support for non-visual submisisions, and may map them to another object type.

 When a user likes, replies to, or shares/boosts one of this account's posts, Crowmask will send a private message to the "admin actor" defined in its configuration variables and shown on its profile page.

-Outgoing calls (like "accept follow" or "create new post") are processed every five minutes.
-Weasyl profile data and recent submissions are updated hourly;
+Outgoing activities (like "accept follow" or "create new post") are processed every minute.
+Submissions are updated periodically, ranging from every ten minutes (for submissions less than an hour old) to every 28 days (for those over 28 days old).
+User profile data is updated hourly.
-older submissions are updated daily.

 ## Browsing